Grandparents’ Visitation and Custody Rights Lawyers

 As parents develop custody agreements following separation or divorce, grandparents are occasionally left out of the plan.
 Whether blocked intentionally or unintentionally from their grandchildren, the inability to visit with the kids can be traumatic and painful to both the grandparents and the children.

 From our Frisco, Texas, law office, the family law attorneys at Megan B. Rachel provide skilled representation and counsel to clients needing assistance with matters such as divorce, custody and support, and modifications or enforcement of child support orders.
-Contact us for a FREE initial consultation.
+Contact us for an initial consultation.

 Grandparents’ Rights in Texas